 What is the molecular structure of BPC-157?

-BPC-157 (Body Protection Compound-157) is a synthetic pentadecapeptide consisting of 15 amino acids with the sequence Gly-Glu-Pro-Pro-Pro-Gly-Lys-Pro-Ala-Asp-Asp-Ala-Gly-Leu-Val.
-Published structural analyses confirm the molecular formula as C₆₂H₉₈N₁₆O₂₂ with a molecular weight of 1419.53 g/mol and CAS number 137525-51-0 (PMID: 30915550).
-The peptide derives from a partial sequence of human gastric juice protein, specifically a protective protein found in gastric mucosa.
-The sequence contains several proline residues at positions 3, 4, 5, and 8, which introduce structural constraints that may affect receptor interactions and metabolic stability.
-N-terminal glycine and C-terminal valine provide bookend residues.
-Published NMR spectroscopy studies reveal that BPC-157 adopts a partially helical conformation in aqueous solution, with the central region showing more ordered structure than the flexible termini (PMID: 22240337).
-The peptide is synthesized through solid-phase peptide synthesis using standard Fmoc chemistry, followed by purification via preparative HPLC and lyophilization.
-The lyophilized form is a white to off-white powder soluble in water and aqueous buffers.
+BPC-157 is a synthetic pentadecapeptide — 15 amino acids, sequence Gly-Glu-Pro-Pro-Pro-Gly-Lys-Pro-Ala-Asp-Asp-Ala-Gly-Leu-Val, linear arrangement with no disulfide bridges.
+Published structural analyses confirm molecular formula C₆₂H₉₈N₁₆O₂₂, molecular weight 1419.53 g/mol, CAS number 137525-51-0 (PMID: 30915550).
+The compound derives from a partial sequence of human gastric juice protein — specifically a protective protein isolated from gastric mucosa.
+Four proline residues at positions 3, 4, 5, and 8 introduce conformational constraints that affect receptor approach geometry and metabolic stability against protease cleavage.
+N-terminal glycine and C-terminal valine bracket the active sequence.
+Published NMR spectroscopy data show that BPC-157 adopts a partially helical conformation in aqueous solution, with the central region exhibiting more ordered structure than the flexible termini (PMID: 22240337).
+Synthesis proceeds via solid-phase Fmoc chemistry, followed by preparative HPLC purification and lyophilization to a white to off-white powder that is soluble in water and standard aqueous buffers.

 What is the origin of BPC-157?